tobiasbp/fusiondirectory-api/README.md

 # Installation

-Install with pip: `pip3 install fusiondirectory-api"
+Install with pip: `pip3 install fusiondirectory-api`

 # Overview
 A description of key concepts when working with the FusionDirectory API